Targets

 For this game, you should be able to shoot with the same kind of arrows with the same spine, fletchings, and cut at the same length and weight for accuracy of the shot.

-Using a large peep sight in the bowstring will prove useful for your greater visibility and field of view, especially when there is a bending and twisting shot.
+Using a large peep sight in the bowstring will prove useful for your greater visibility and field of view, especially when there’s a bending and twisting shot.

 Since the game doesn’t involve a stopwatch, practice the 10-second rule by focusing on the target and taking your time to get the aim right.